-Why We Went: My friends Angie, Jo, and I met downtown for a girls night out.
-We could not wait to try Charleston’s most beautiful new urban restaurant, The Block Restaurant and Wine Cellar, that we had been hearing about for the past few weeks.
+Why We Went: My friends Angie, Jo, and I met downtown for a girls’ night out.
+We could not wait to try Charleston’s most beautiful new urban restaurant, The Block Restaurant and Wine Cellar.
+We had been hearing great things about for the past few weeks.

-What We Had: It was a cold and drizzly evening when we arrived at the Block, drenched from the rain, so we all ordered soups to warm us up; lobster bisque for Angie and Jo, cashew cauliflower for myself.
-For dinner, we selected crab cakes, sriracha maple-encrusted chicken, and the truffle pasta.
+What We Had: It was a cold and drizzly evening when we arrived at the Block.
+We were drenched from the rain so we all ordered soups to warm us up; Lobster Bisque and Cashew Cauliflower.
+For dinner, we selected Crab Cakes, Sriracha Maple-Encrusted Chicken, and the Truffle Pasta.
 There were many delicious sounding choices to pick from.

 Something Special: The Block has a gorgeous wine cellar with a huge inventory of specialty wines; over 500 bottles from around the world.
 They also have an old-world style cheese cave that is worth seeing.
 It is nice having such a gorgeous restaurant in the heart of Charleston.

 Best Part of the Meal: The Block’s restaurant and bar are very eye-catching, especially the stone wall with the mirrored bar lined with liquor bottles.
 I was impressed that a Charleston institution finally added a charcuterie platter to their menu.
 Fancy.

 What Needs Improvement: And here is how it all turned south.
 We were seated in the bar area.
 Though light jazz music was playing (it sounded like on the ceiling only), the room was eerily quiet.
 It was a strange atmosphere.
 Our dinner ended up taking almost two hours.
 It took 45 minutes to get our entrées after finishing our soups.
 Our waitress did not come back for over 30 minutes after delivering our meals to us.